-- x-rays - a diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+- x-rays - a diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.

-- radionuclide bone scans - a nuclear imaging method to evaluate any degenerative and/or arthritic changes in the joints; to detect bone diseases and tumors; to determine the cause of bone pain or inflammation.
+- radionuclide bone scans - a nuclear imaging method used to evaluate any degenerative and/or arthritic changes in the joints, detect bone diseases and tumors, and to determine the cause of bone pain or inflammation.
 This test is to rule out any infection or fractures.

 Treatment for a giant cell tumor: